-After the induction period, the current applied to the working electrode is swept to the next specified value (based on segments) for the duration of the experiment, which is called the sweep period.
-The galvanostatic circuit of the instrument maintains constant applied current while simultaneously measuring the potential at the working electrode relative to the reference electrode.
-During the electrolysis period, potential and current at the working electrode are recorded at regular intervals as specified on the Advanced Tab.
+After the induction period, the potential applied to the working electrode is swept to the next specified value (based on segments) for the duration of the experiment, which is called the sweep period.
+The potentiostatic circuit of the instrument maintains control over increasing potential while simultaneously measuring the current at the working electrode relative to the reference electrode.
+During the sweep segments, potential and current at the working electrode are recorded at regular intervals as specified on the Advanced Tab.

 The experiment concludes with a relaxation period.